A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 • All versions from n/a through 0.7.4

-• WordPress sites running WooCommerce with the vulnerable plugin enabled
+• WordPress sites running WooCommerce with this plugin installed

 Discovery Timeline